spaceexpanse/metaverse/README.md

   documentation for developers.

-By default, the build is configured to create both graphics flavours of the SpaceXpanse executable (although this can be configured with the ORBITER_GRAPHICS CMake flag):
+By default, the build is configured to create both graphics flavours of the SpaceXpanse executable (although this can be configured with the SPACEXPANSE_GRAPHICS CMake flag):
 - ``spacexpanse.exe`` is the standalone SpaceXpanse application with built-in DX7 graphics.
 - ``spacexpanse_ng.exe`` is a launcher for ``./Modules/Server/spacexpanse.exe`` which is the graphics server version of SpaceXpanse.
 It requires an external graphics client